Skip to content

 1. A basic introduction of Chinese characters

-Chinese characters are relatively independent from the phonetic system.
+Chinese characters are relatively independent of the phonetic system.
 There are about 80,000 characters in total and about 6,500 which are used daily.
 Each character has its own pronunciation, though many of them share the same pinyin syllables.
 The large number may make many beginners feel scared and overwhelmed.
 Actually, after knowing the principle of making characters and the rules behind it, mastering the writing of characters should be quite easy.
 It`s like a “one formula fits all” method.

 Traditional or Simplified characters?